Getting legal help

 Making a motion to change without a lawyer

-A motion to change is the court process you use to ask a judge to change:
+A motion to change is the process you use to ask a judge to change a final court order for:

 To make a motion to change without a lawyer, follow the Ministry of the Attorney General's self‑help guide.